MadameSolette/Stylus/eiszeit-manager.de/dark/README.md

 # Installation:
  - Create a new style in Stylus;
- - Give the new style a name;
+ - Give the style a name;